 A hearing can be meaningful in case you want to:

-- Adequately substantiate that it was not possible to report your circumstances to CPO Committee in a timely manner.
-Realize that you have to submit evidence.
+- Adequately substantiate that it was not possible to report your circumstances to Personal Circumstance Committee in a timely manner.
+Realize that you must submit evidence.

-- Report circumstances that occurred after the deadline of the CPO Committee.
+- Report circumstances that occurred after the deadline of the Personal Circumstance Committee.
 You will have to substantiate that not obtaining the BSA standard is a direct consequence of these circumstances.

 - Explain that you believe that the reported circumstances had a greater impact on your study progress than first was expected.